 - Drain the soaked dal in a colander, make fine paste of masoor dal in mixer using less than 1/4 cup of water.

 - Heat 2 tablespoon oil in a heavy bottom pan.
 Add cumin seeds and asafetida.
 Roast for few seconds till seeds change color.

 - Next add half of the chopped onion and fry till onion turn golden brown in color.

-- Add the masoor dal paste in the pan, roast over low heat stirring continuously till it turns light brown in color.
-Dal is ready when it eaves sides of the pan and all the moisture is evaporated.
+Add the masoor dal paste in the pan, roast over low heat stirring continuously till it turns light brown in colour.
+Dal is ready when it leaves sides of the pan and all the moisture is evaporated.

 - Transfer to a bowl.
 Let the dal mixture cool down little bit so that it becomes easy to handle.

 - Add remaining chopped onion, garlic paste, green chili, coriander, spices and salt in the roasted dal.
 Stir to combine.